apitestbase/apitestbase.github.io/_docs/en/properties.md

 ---
 A property in API Test Base is a named String.
 A property can be used in any test case, test step, assertion or HTTP stub with syntax `${<Property_Name>}`, e.g. ${Output_Queue_Name}.

-On running a test case or test step, the properties defined in them are resolved to String values.
+On running a test case or test step, the properties used in them are resolved to String values.

-Nested property, i.e. property inside property value, is supported.
-For example: define Prop1="Hello" and Prop2="${Prop1} World!", and Prop2's value will be "Hello World!".

 ## User Defined Properties
-You can define custom properties on a test case through the Properties tab, then use them in the test steps and assertions inside the test case.
-You can double click the property value cell (after entering edit mode) in the grid to pop out a textarea to edit big string, especially one with line breaks.
+You can define custom properties in a test case on the `Properties` tab, then use them in the test steps and assertions inside the test case.
+You can double click the property value cell (after entering edit mode) in the grid to pop out a textarea to edit big text, especially one with line breaks, like JSON or XML document.

 A straightforward usage of user defined property is that it can be defined once and used multiple times in the test steps or assertions inside the test case.